 If the Transition Assistance Services (TAS) agency or the member identifies additional items required by the member after the TAS authorization has been sent, the TAS agency must obtain approval from the managed care organization (MCO) on Form 8604, Transition Assistance Services (TAS) Assessment and Authorization, prior to obtaining the item/service.

 The TAS agency must stay within the total dollar amount authorized on Form 8604.
-If the total amount of the items/services needed is more than the total amount authorized, the TAS agency must obtain prior approval and an updated Form 8604 from the MCO.
+If the total amount of the items or services needed is more than the total amount authorized, the TAS agency must obtain prior approval and an updated Form 8604 from the MCO.
+The MCO service coordinator must update Form 1700-1, Individual Service Plan (Pg.
+1), to reflect the change in the amount for funds authorized.

 The MCO must send an amended Form 8604 updating the authorization to the TAS agency within two business days with the additional items and amounts authorized.